 - 3 eggs (beaten)

-Place all the ingredients, apart from the gin, into a microwave safe bowl and cook on full power for 6 minutes.
+Place all the ingredients into a microwave safe bowl and cook on full power for 6 minutes.

 Whisk thoroughly after every minute of cooking time until the curd has thickened - and will thickly coat the back of a spoon.